 It’s easy to feel alone and a bit overwhelmed in a city like Bogota.
 It’s tempting to just slip into anonymity, jump between tourist sites and keep to yourself.
 But that’s not the kind of Bogota experience we wanted to have.
 Determined to figure Bogota out and see a different side, we went looking for ‘alternative’ tour companies.

-5Bogota, a women-led tour company managed by a group of Bogota locals, is dedicated to guiding visitors through Colombia’s capital city with the five senses in mind.
+5Bogota, a women-led tour company managed by two local sisters and their mum, is dedicated to guiding visitors through Colombia’s capital city with the five senses in mind.
 Crafted itineraries and local experiences are designed to allow outsiders to see, smell, touch, taste and hear the ‘real’ Bogota through a local lens.

 When Diana and the 5Bogota Team invited us to enjoy an afternoon of empanada-making, cocktails and salsa dancing, we gladly took them up on the offer.
 Here’s what we got up to in Bogota!